Skip to main content

 18 Paolo Oddo University of Bologna Italy Member

-26 Peter Zavialov P.P.
-Shirshov Institute of Oceanology Russia New member
+27 Peter Zavialov P.P.
+Shirshov Institute of Oceanology Russia Member

 Patron champions: